 This is the editing server.
 Do not link to this page or any page that starts with cmstest.gannon.edu.

-International applicants must provide evidence of successful achievement on the TOEFL of 95 and/or 6.5 on the ILS as well as good subscores, a writing sample in English of 500 words, and evidence of successful completion of an undergraduate course taught in English in the United States or Canada.
+International applicants must provide evidence of successful achievement on the TOEFL of 95 and/or 6.5 on the IELTS.
+Examination sub-scores will also be considered as important to overall applicant qualification.
+A 500-word writing sample in English and evidence of successful completion of an undergraduate course taught in English in the United States or Canada are required.